 School lead for this policy

-Committee with oversight for this policy
+The Committee responsible for their policy

-Policy to be approved by
+Policy to be approved by the

-Policy last reviewed by the Curriculum Committee
+Policy last reviewed by the Headteacher

 Policy / Document due for review